Metacinnabar/EDAT/README.md

 # EDAT
 Hi, I'm Lonely Star.
-Massive, massive thanks to GoodPro712, through him I am able to present you one of the uniquer mods!
+Massive, massive thanks to Metacinnabar, through him I am able to present you one of the uniquer mods!

 This mod does not replaces themes.
 This is NOT a music replacement mod.
 You will still find every theme you love somewhere in the game.